-- (a) All provisions in this Section apply to Facilities-based Licensees, Services-based Licensees and Telecommunication Equipment Dealer Licensees.
-In this Section, the term "Licensee" refers to a Facilities-based Licensee, a Services-based Licensee or a Telecommunication Equipment Dealer Licensee. - (b) In this Section, a Licensee's dominant position in a market refers to the Licensee's Significant Market Power in that market. - (c) A Licensee that has been classified as a Dominant Licensee under Section 2 shall be presumed to have Significant Market Power in all telecommunication markets in which it participates, except in any specific telecommunication market where it has been exempted from all Dominant Licensee obligations as set out in Section 4 of this Code in relation to that market.
+- (a) All provisions in this Section apply to all Licensees. - (b) In this Section, a Licensee's dominant position in a market refers to the Licensee's Significant Market Power in that market. - (c) A Licensee that has been classified as a Dominant Licensee under Section 2 shall be presumed to have Significant Market Power in all telecommunication markets in which it participates, except in any specific telecommunication market where it has been exempted from all Dominant Licensee obligations as set out in Section 4 of this Code in relation to that market.